 - Large events

-- One or two large events a year geared toward all ladies and community
+- One large event a year geared toward all ladies and community.

 - Fellowship events

 - Monthly or bi-monthly fun get-togethers, such as movie night, girl’s night out at a restaurant or just something light and fun.

 - Small groups

 - Based on interests expressed, we will be developing numerous diverse Small groups that will meet the needs of many looking for a place to belong, serve and develop relationships.

 - Jesus developed his small group with people from all walks of life and though very different, they learned to love and trust each other with their very lives.
 Relationships hold us together during life’s challenges.
 That relationship, accountability, and intimacy a small group provides is the glue that holds us together in life’s challenges when, without that connection, it would be easier to walk away when things get tough.